pocomane/brewed-in-the-apocalypse/bita.md

 ```

 Normally, the scenarist decides if a NPC fails or is successful in taking any
 action.
-However the players may influence the outcome if the following moves
+However the protagonists may influence the outcome if the following moves
 are triggered.

 __Helping NPCs__ - When you help someone and you have to roll: